-- A) A driver's-hands-off brake test may be performed from 20 mph, with as rapid a stop as possible without locking the wheels - B) If fuel filler is prone to leakage, the filler neck shall be plugged if it is a safety hazard - C) Tonneau covers shall be removed except on cars with roll bars - D) All entrants will be checked for possession of a valid standards booklet and appropriate entries will be made for each event - E) Check the helmet for compliance with Snell '95 or later - F) The use of nitrous oxide shall not be allowed.
+- A) A driver's-hands-off brake test may be performed from 20 mph, with as rapid a stop as possible without locking the wheels - B) If fuel filler is prone to leakage, the filler neck shall be plugged if it is a safety hazard - C) Tonneau covers shall be removed except on cars with roll bars - D) Check the helmet for compliance with 2.5.18.2 Safety Helmets. - E) The use of nitrous oxide shall not be allowed.
 Nitrous bottles must be removed during runs.